 In these situations, the person becomes dependent on the rush of finding someone new who is attracted to them.
 The condition hijacks the early stages of dating and they find themselves wanting to repeat these stages despite the painful consequences.
 Often such behaviour is linked to low self-esteem, derived from emotional neglect or abuse in childhood.

-Sex addiction help
+Sex addiction therapy & counselling

 Recognition and acceptance of the problem are the first steps to recovery.
 A comprehensive psychiatric or psychological assessment is an important starting point.
 Some people may be using their addictive behaviours to self-medicate underlying conditions such as depression or anxiety.
 If so, such conditions should be identified and treated effectively.